Lemongrass Chicken Noodle Bowl with Peanut Sauce

 Instructions

-1. In a large bowl, whisk together lime juice, shallot, garlic, lemongrass, 1 tablespoon canola oil, soy sauce, fish sauce and brown sugar.
-Season with salt and black pepper.
-Add chicken and toss to combine, Refrigerate at least 4-24 hours to marinate.
+1. Whisk together lime juice, shallot, garlic, lemongrass, 1 tablespoon canola oil, soy sauce, fish sauce, and brown sugar in a large bowl.
+Season with salt and pepper.
+Add chicken and toss to combine.
+Refrigerate for at least 4-24 hours to marinate.

-2. When ready to eat, bring a large pot of water to a boil.
+2. Bring a large pot of water to a boil.
 Cook rice noodles for 2-4 minutes until tender.
 Drain and rinse with cold water.

-3. Heat remaining oil in a large skillet on medium high heat.
-Add chicken and saute about 4 minutes per side until cooked through and slightly charred.
-Remove to a cutting board and let cool 10 minutes before slicing.
+3. Heat remaining oil in a large skillet over medium-high heat (approximately 350°F/177°C).
+Add chicken and sauté for about 4 minutes per side until cooked through and slightly charred.
+Remove to a cutting board and let cool for 10 minutes before slicing.

 4. Divide rice noodles between bowls.
 Top with cucumber, carrot, herbs, and chicken.
 Drizzle with peanut sauce before serving.